avantgarde-labs/dd-bd-storm-2014/README.md

 <pre>lein run</pre>

-to run the example against a storm cluster you want to set up you storm client and stuff, find help in the storm starter project mentioned above.
+to run the example against a storm cluster you want to set up your storm client and stuff, find help in the storm starter project mentioned above.

 If you pass a name to the main function call the topology will run not in dev mode.